-- Wear and tear parts, such as the combustion chamber liners, baffle plates, riddling grate, glass, and seals (except for defects which were present on delivery) - Defects caused by external chemical and physical influences during transportation, storage and assembly, or at a later time - Soot build-up caused by poor chimney draught, damp wood, or improper use - Costs of additional heating in connection with a repair - Transport costs - Costs for setting up or removing the wood stove
+- Wear and tear parts, such as the combustion chamber liners, baffle plates, riddling grate, glass, and seals (except for defects which were present on delivery). - Soap stones.
+This is a natural material, wherefore there might be differences in structure, colour, and form as well as grinding marks.
+The soap stone can be smoothened with fine grinding paper.
+Smaller "scars" and holes can be repaired with soap stone powder that you can get at your dealer's. - Defects caused by external chemical and physical influences during transportation, storage and assembly, or at a later time. - Soot build-up caused by poor chimney draught, damp wood, or improper use. - Costs of additional heating in connection with a repair. - Transport costs. - Costs for setting up, removing the wood stove.